 Ginkgo seeds contain substances that might kill the bacteria and fungi that cause infections in the body.
 The seeds also contain a toxin that can cause side effects like seizure and loss of consciousness.

-Ginkgo LEAF EXTRACT is LIKELY SAFE when taken by mouth for most people.
+Ginkgo LEAF EXTRACT is LIKELY SAFE when taken by mouth for most people when used in appropriate doses.
 It can cause some minor side effects such as stomach upset, headache, dizziness, constipation, forceful heartbeat, and allergic skin reactions.